HappyStinson/rasmusnordling.se/_posts/2019-12-31-my-life-in-blekinge.md

 Hello from a warm Brisbane!
 We are about to enter another year but also a new decade.
 I would like to take this opportunity and review my past ten years and share some of it in this post.
 This decade has been very fun and varied, yet demanding at the same time.
 In this first part I will take you through the first half of 2010s where I spent most my time in Blekinge.<!--more-->

+If you don't know me that well or want to know what my latest adventure is, you can check out the page [about Dream BIG and Rasmus](/about).

 ## My Life in Blekinge (2010-2016)

 ### "Studying"